KennethJAllen/turn-sequence/README.md

 #### Variation By City

-In all places except London, UK and Rome, Italy, the number of alternatting turns is higher than the number of consecutive same-direction turns.
+In all places except London, UK and Rome, Italy, the number of alternating turns is higher than the number of consecutive same-direction turns.
 Some notable cities are

 - San Francisco (65.6%) has the highest percentage but also the smallest number of paths (30), so that high figure may be less reliable.